After lunch at Benss Cafe, we walked along Victoria Dr. a bit to help digestion. Ben likes to walk after a meal. Not so much for the boys.

 Since we ordered the Pie Day special on Friday which comes with a drip coffee, I had the drip coffee with medium roast.
 The coffee is ok.
 Oh!, the pie and coffee combo is only $2.99.

 Besides the Friday Pie special, there is also Lunch special like sandwich and salad for $5.95 or sandwich and soup for $6.95.
-More on following page.
-Click here to continue reading
+Continue reading